MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 Budget period defines a week, month, quarter, and fiscal periods in your organization.

 For example, in some countries, fiscal and quarter one starts on the first day in April.
 In other countries, the fiscal and quarter one starts the first day in January.
 Work week may start on Monday, or for some may start on Sunday.
-A budget period defines these fiscal, quarter, month, and week starts at an organization level or at project level.
+A budget period defines fiscal, quarter, month, and week starts at an organization level or at project level.

 A budget period that is set up at an organization level is available for consumption at a project level.
-However, based on a specific project needs, a project manager can override the organization budget period setup at a project level to cater to a specific project's needs.
+However, based on a specific project's needs, a project manager can override the organization budget period setup at a project level to cater to a specific project's needs.

 ## Set up a budget period at an Organization level